andorsk/awesome-trust-registries/readme.md

 - [DNSsec](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) : A suite of extension specifications by the Internet Engineering Task Force (IETF) for securing data exchanged in the Domain Name System (DNS) in Internet Protocol (IP) networks.
 Used sometimes for extending to Trust Registries.
 - [Open ID Federation \(OIDF\)](https://openid.net/specs/openid-federation-1_0.html) : A specification that describes how two Entities that would like to interact can establish trust between them by means of a trusted third party called a Trust Anchor.
 - [Trust Registry Protocol v2](https://github.com/trustoverip/tswg-trust-registry-protocol) : API based protocol that asks: `Does Entity X have Authorization Y, in the context of Ecosystem Governance Framework Z?`
+- [WHOIS](https://www.rfc-editor.org/rfc/rfc3912) :  WHOIS is a TCP-based transaction-oriented query/response protocol that is widely used to provide information services to Internet users.

 ## Models